The Entrepreneur and the Bus

 The Mistake-Admitting Entrepreneur

 Crows are remarkably intelligent and can live 20 years.
 They typically have a wingspan of more than three feet and weigh nearly three pounds.
 A crow can fly up to 60 miles per hour and have been found as high as 14,000 feet in mountain ranges.
-Being smart, fast, and able to fly to great heights make them particularly hard to catch.
-A few years ago I had to catch one so I could eat it . . . metaphorically speaking of course.
+Being smart, fast, and able to fly to great heights makes them particularly hard to catch.
+A few years ago, I had to catch one so I could eat it . . . metaphorically speaking of course.

 To be a successful entrepreneur we must have an acquired taste for crow.
 We have all heard the saying “to eat crow” which connotes humiliation and having to admit the making of a mistake.
-Sometimes our ego gets in the way and we do everything we can to avoid admitting that we made a mistake.
+Sometimes our ego gets in the way, and we do everything we can to avoid admitting that we made a mistake.
 We may point the finger at others.
 Or we may try and cover up the mistake hoping that its results will somehow vanish into thin air.
 I can tell you that all these tendencies are mistakes.

 One of our companies is involved in acquiring apartment properties across the country.
 We sold two such assets within a much shorter holding period than we had initially projected because of an opportunity to generate substantial profits.
 Members of our team prepared a detailed spreadsheet that showed how the sale proceeds would be distributed.
 These were large and complicated transactions with several tranches of equity provided by different investors.
 I was pleased to call two such investors to deliver the good news that they would be receiving a significant multiple of their original investment.
 Needless to say, they were thrilled.